Xfers/docs/source/index.md

 ## Intents

+The Intent API serve two purposes.

+1. It allow Xfers to generate unique transfer amount to better identity the owner of incoming transfer when non virtual account system is being used.
+2. It allow developers to register for a callback notification when user fund their Xfers wallet.

+<b>For user case 1:</b>

-When doing a top up via [GET /transfer_info](/#get-transfer-info), users might forget to enter their contact number which is needed for our system to identify them.
+when a user is performing a top up via [GET /transfer_info](/#get-transfer-info), they might forget to enter their contact number which is needed for our system to identify them.

 The Intents API solves this issue by requiring the user to transfer a unique amount to Xfers which will be used to identify them.
 The difference between the `unique_amount` and the actual `amount` will be very small, and Xfers provides the difference for free to the user.